AdobeDocs/advertising.en/help/search-social-commerce/tracking/conversion-tracking-about.md

 ---
 # Conversion tracking options for Search, Social, & Commerce

-Adobe Advertising can use conversion data that's tracked in the following ways:
+Search, Social, & Commerce can use conversion data that's tracked in the following ways:

 * **Adobe Advertising-tracked conversions:** The advertiser inserts an Adobe Advertising conversion-tracking tag on each conversion page.
 The tag sends the conversion data to a tracking server.
 You can use either the legacy third-party pixel or the newer first-party pixel.
 See "[Comparison of each conversion tracking method](#conversion-tracking-comparison)."